Resources to use in the palace (KS2)

 For KS3 teachers, this quick chronology gives the key moments in the history of the kitchens at Hampton Court Palace.

-Download Tudor kitchens revealed chronology
+Download Tudor kitchens revealed: chronology (PDF 96KB)

 For KS3 teachers, this document details the manners required at a Tudor table.